vndr-code/individual-bayesian-inference/README.md

-# Bayesian Inference for Degradation
+# Bayesian Inference for Degradation of single unit

 This project demonstrates how to use Bayesian inference with Turing.jl to estimate the degradation rate and initial output over time.